bryanbibat/html5shootemupinanafternoon/manuscript/appendix.md

 This section is divided into 3 sections.
 The **Basic** section which provides the most basic ways of setting up your development environment for _Phaser_, the **Advanced** section which are for experienced developers who want a more comfortable environment at the price of complexity, and the **Cloud** section where we have tutorials on how to develop without requiring anything other than a browser and a stable internet connection.

-A> We're using an unstable _Phaser_ release (2.4-dev) in this book.
+W> We're using an unstable _Phaser_ release (2.4-dev) in this book.
 Ideally, we should be using the stable 2.3 build but unfortunately the official build does not have sprite health included.
-A>
+W>
-A> If you've finished this book and you're encountering problems as you're poking around with the _Phaser_ library included in the template, you can try downgrading to [version 2.2.2](https://github.com/photonstorm/phaser/releases/tag/v2.2.2) or wait until the stable 2.4 is released.
+W> If you've finished this book and you're encountering problems as you're poking around with the _Phaser_ library included in the template, you can try downgrading to [version 2.2.2](https://github.com/photonstorm/phaser/releases/tag/v2.2.2) or wait until the stable 2.4 is released.

 ## Basic Setup